hyperjumptech/monika/docs/src/pages/guides/configuration-file.md

 ```

-For complete list of the different notification channels, visit the [guide here](https://monika.hyperjump.tech/guides/notifications).
+For the complete list of the different notification channels supported, visit the [guide here](https://monika.hyperjump.tech/guides/notifications).